 And the stoner-on-the-couch stereotype?
 It’s another tale, according to both the University of Miami’s Herbert Business School and the Brookings Institution in Washington, D.C.
 Researchers from those groups examined data from a national health survey of more than 20,000 people, following them from their teen years in 1994 until 2018.

 The cannabis users, researchers discovered, exercised just as much as non-cannabis users.
-And some even exercised more, demonstrating what many cannabis users previously knew: that smoking a joint sometimes leads to burning fat, as well.
+And some even exercised more, demonstrating what many cannabis users previously knew: that smoking a joint sometimes leads to burning fat.